iksaglam/Zonguldak/Files/Pop_Gen.md

 java -jar /kuacc/apps/picard/2.22.1/picard.jar MarkDuplicates INPUT=A_CAMD04_sorted_proper.bam OUTPUT=A_CAMD04_sorted_proper_rmdup.bam METRICS_FILE=A_CAMD04_metrics.txt VALIDATION_STRINGENCY=LENIENT  REMOVE_DUPLICATES=True
 samtools index A_CAMD04_sorted_proper_rmdup.bam
 ```
-Here to save space we are removing duplicates `REMOVE_DUPLICATES=True` from out resulting bam file but usually it is enough to just mark them `REMOVE_DUPLICATES=False`.
+For the purposes of this tutorial we are directly removing duplicates `REMOVE_DUPLICATES=True` from our resulting bam files (to primarily save space) but usually we only want to mark our duplicates and not remove them `REMOVE_DUPLICATES=False`.

 To view our resuling bam files we can use the following command
 ```
-samtools view A_CAMD04_sorted.bam | less -S
+samtools view A_CAMD04_sorted_proper_rmdup.bam | less -S
 ```

 We can also get alignment statistics using samtools flagstat
 ```
-samtools flagstat A_CAMD04_sorted.bam
+samtools flagstat A_CAMD04_sorted_proper_rmdup.bam
 ```

 Instead of aligning each paired read one by one normally we would want to do this in bulk.
-You can find an example shell script that can do this here `https://github.com/iksaglam/Zonguldak/blob/main/Scripts/align_pe_reads.sh`.
+You can find an example shell script that can do this [here] (https://github.com/iksaglam/Zonguldak/blob/main/Scripts/align_pe_reads.sh).
 We can use this script to execute the above pipeline and get alignment files for all individuals `artv.list` using the following command.

 ```
 sh align_pe_reads.sh artv.list
 ```

-Now we have 60 BAM files at low/medium depth that we can create a bamlist for the data set as a whole and for each population to use in downstream analysis.
+Now that we have 60 BAM files at low/medium depth we can create a bamlist for the data set as a whole and for each population to use in downstream analysis in a new directory called `analyses`.

 ```
+mkdir analyses
+cd analyses
 ls /egitim/iksaglam/alignments/*.sorted_proper_rmdup.bam > artv.bamlist
 for i in `cat pop.list`; do grep $i artv.bamlist > ${i}.bamlist; done
 ```